 Until such time as the size of the Board justifies the establishment of a Remuneration Committee, the function of such a Committee will be fulfilled by the Board.
-The Company shall review this position
+The Company shall review this position periodically.
+The Board will oversee the remuneration of Directors and the Executive team.
+Remuneration of Directors and the Executive team staff are set at a market related level, to ensure that the Company is able to attract the highest calibre skills and expertise.

 A Nomination and Remuneration Committee Charter has been adopted, and it assists the Board to fulfill the function of a Nomination and Remuneration Committee.
-The Charter is available on the Company's website at https://www.environmental.com.au/about-egl/corporate-governance.
+The Charter is available on the Company's website at https://environmental.com.au/corporate-governance/.

-A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+A listed entity should separately disclose its policies and practices regarding the remuneration of nonexecutive directors and the remuneration of executive directors and other senior executives.

-The Company's policies and practices regarding the remuneration of Executive and Non-Executive Directors and other Senior Management team members are disclosed in the Company's Annual Report.
+The Company's policies and practices regarding the remuneration of Executive and Non-Executive Directors and other Executive team members are disclosed in the Company's Annual Report.